swiftlang/swift-testing/Documentation/ABI/TestContent.md

 }
 ```

+If you customize `TestContentContext`, be aware that the type you specify must
+have the same stride and alignment as `UInt`.

 When you are done configuring your type's protocol conformance, you can then
 enumerate all test content records matching it as instances of
 `TestContentRecord`.